CloudLabsAI-Azure/azure-ai-agents-labs/lab-3.md

    ![](./media/L3T1S16.png)

-   >**Note**: The uploading of data to indexes in the search service might take 5-10 minutes.
+   >**Note:** The uploading of data to indexes in the search service might take 5-10 minutes.

    >**Note:** On the **Create Suceeded** Pop Up click on **Close**.